Chandra was an events manager. Now she tests software.

 Vaniel was a mechanic.
 Now he's an enterprise developer.

 The summer of 2014 was good for Vaniel.
 It started with him at Jiffy Lube, changing oil.
 It ended with his first day as an enterprise developer in downtown Detroit.
-After an eight-week intensive bootcamp, he was prepared to pursue his dream of working in software development.Apply Now - .NET Developer
+After an eight-week intensive bootcamp, he was prepared to pursue his dream of working in software development.Learn More - .NET Developer

 Sean was a pizza delivery guy.
 Now he's a web developer.